JuliaAI/MLJ.jl/doc/learning_networks_outline.md

 types are coupled.

-We presently constrain each connected component of a learning network (as defined by the normal flow of information) to have a unique source node, although the network may have several connected components coupled via *training* connections.
+We presently constrain each connected component of a learning network (as defined by the normal flow of information, with no account paid to training) to have a unique source node, although the network may have several connected components coupled via *training* connections.

 Like `SourceNodes`, `LearningNode`s will be callable.
 If `X` is a `LearningNode` then `X()` is the result of applying the complete